Donotalo/playground-gv3vp9bj/statement.md

 This Tutorial shows a journey of building Windows binary from inside Windows Subsystem for Linux (WSL).
 In the WSL, Debian 12 will be used.
 The software that will be built is [`ffmpeg`](https://ffmpeg.org/).

-Open Windows Terminal and run the following command to install Debian in WSL:
+Open Windows Terminal.
+If no Linux is installed in WSL, run the following command to install Debian in WSL:

 ```terminal
 wsl --install Debian
 ```

-After the installation, Linux terminal will be started.
+Or, simply run `wsl` to start currently installed Linux on WSL.

+WSL will eventually launch Linux terminal.
 Update the OS && install build tools:

 ```bash
 sudo apt update